 The flowerbeds, with a tuff kerb, have been embellished with a corten cyma and the inclusion of plant species of great scenic and chromatic impact, requiring little maintenance, such as Cycas Revoluta, Aloe Vera, American Agave, Fortune Palm, Tamerice and Prickly Pears.

-For the wharves, docks, and the entire perimeter strip facing the water, paving in removable modules of composite wood slats has been planned to facilitate maintenance work, which to date has been particularly complex as it is composed of paving stones.
+The wharves, docks, and the entire perimeter strip facing the water will be paved in removable modules of composite wood slats, in order to facilitate maintenance, which to date has been made difficult by the paving stones.

-The entrance to each quay has been equipped with a series of services for the port’s customers.
-A metal totem, 3 metres high, displays the number and all the necessary information, such as safety measures and other rules to be respected.
+The entrance to each quay offers different services the customers.
+A metal totem, 3 metres high, displays the number and all the necessary information, such as safety measures and other guidelines.

-An equipped island, facing the totem and equipped with electric recharging, is intended to concentrate the parking spaces for bicycles and scooters, in order to avoid their random dispersion in the port area.
+An equipped island, facing the totem and equipped with electric recharging, is intended to concentrate the parking spaces for bicycles and scooters, in order to avoid their random scattering in the port area.

-Further on along the quay there is a new nautical service column.
-It is a compact and versatile element for the distribution of electricity, water, warnings, and information through a touch display positioned on the top.
-Interaction is by means of an electronic key reader.
+Further on along the quay there is a new nautical service column for the distribution of electricity, water, warnings, and information through a touch display positioned on the top.
+Users can interact through an electronic key reader.
 High-efficiency LED lighting is integrated to illuminate the pedestrian path.
 The external polyethylene structure, made in one piece by rotational moulding, guarantees a high resistance to impact, solar radiation, chemicals, and saltiness.

-The edge of the dock is restored and treated with a white paint with high mechanical properties in terms of hardness, corrosion resistance and durability.
+The edge of the dock is restored and treated with a white paint characterized by high mechanical properties in terms of hardness, corrosion resistance and durability.

 The lighting has been completely redesigned by replacing the existing lampposts with slender, mast-like elements with their flagpoles.
 At the base of each pole is a cut-out of light, which sets a luminous rhythm around the entire perimeter of the harbour.
 The light inserts in the new furniture elements complement the main lighting.

-The ecological islands are wrapped in the same materials found on the pontoons, white metal, and composite wood, completely concealing the waste bins inside.
+The recycling areas are wrapped in the same materials found on the pontoons, white metal, and composite wood, completely concealing the waste bins inside.
 Each bin has its own independent access with the type of material to be recycled identified.

 Within the port area, additional furniture elements have been provided, such as new bicycle racks and removable corten pots of varying sizes to accommodate medium-sized plants and trees, to be added to the permanent vegetation.